• Skip to main content

 Cesab

-Founded in Bologna, Italy in 1942, Cesab started out as a producer of railway and material handling products.
+Founded in Bologna, Italy in 1942, Cesab started as a producer of railway and material handling products.

 They began building electric lift trucks in 1951, diesel-powered models in 1954, and tow tractors from the 1960s onward.